rahmerh/moma/README.md

   <img src="assets/banner.png" alt="Moma banner" width="100%" />
 </p>

-> The layered CLI mod manager.

----

-Moma takes modding seriously — no Wine wrappers, no messy installs, no Windows baggage.
+Moma takes care of all business to help you start modding your games as soon as possible.

 It layers mods over your game's directory in order to launch the game from 1 folder containing everything, meaning: